CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/7_AnalyzingData01.md

 #####Using a Distance Matrix

-4. Now we will move on to answer our third question: which is the nearest library to each public school?
+*  Now we will move on to answer our third question: which is the nearest library to each public school?
-  a.
-To answer this question we will again introduce a new tool of analysis, `DistanceMatrix` tool.
+  *  To answer this question we will again introduce a new tool of analysis, `DistanceMatrix` tool.
 This tool takes two point layers and computes the linear distance between each feature in both layers.
-  b.
-Navigate on your menu bar to `Vector`>`Analysis Tools`>`DistanceMatrix`
+  *  Navigate on your menu bar to `Vector`>`Analysis Tools`>`DistanceMatrix`
 ![location](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/08_DistanceMatrix.png)

-  c.
-Select `Bronx_Schools` as the `Input point layer`.
+  * Select `Bronx_Schools` as the `Input point layer`.
 Set `SCHOOLNAME` as the `Input unique ID field`.
 The input point layer is the layer that the distance of the target point layer will be measured in relation to.
-  d.
-Select `Bronx_Libraries` as the `Target point layer` and `facname` as the `Target unique ID field`.
+  * Select `Bronx_Libraries` as the `Target point layer` and `facname` as the `Target unique ID field`.

-  e.
-For the output matrix type select `Linear (N*kx3) distance matrix`, and select `Use only the nearest (k) target points` and leave this at 1.
+  * For the output matrix type select `Linear (N*kx3) distance matrix`, and select `Use only the nearest (k) target points` and leave this at 1.

-  f.
-Browse to save your output distance matrix as `BX_SchoolsNearestLibraries` in the 3_AnalyzingData\Process folder.
+  * Browse to save your output distance matrix as `BX_SchoolsNearestLibraries` in the 3_AnalyzingData\Process folder.

-  g.
-Select `Okay`.
+  * Select `Okay`.
 Then select `Close`

-  h.
-In a finder window navigate to the BX_SchoolsNearestLibraries.csv file within your 3_AnalyzingData\Process folder and open it.
+  * In a finder window navigate to the BX_SchoolsNearestLibraries.csv file within your 3_AnalyzingData\Process folder and open it.
 It should open in Excel.

-  i.
-You will see that we have generated a table where each school is matched with its nearest library and QGIS has computed the distance between them in feet.
+  * You will see that we have generated a table where each school is matched with its nearest library and QGIS has computed the distance between them in feet.

 ![location](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/09_DistanceMatrix.png)